DrazharLn/pracx/README.md

 # PlotinusRedux's GUI improvements and renderer for SMACX

+PRACX was written by PlotinusRedux and is maintained by DrazharLn, both of [alphacentauri2.info](http://alphacentauri2.info) ([forum thread](http://alphacentauri2.info/index.php?topic=14308.0)).

 PRACX implements these improvements to the UI:

  - Configurable full screen resolution